materialsproject/fireworks/docs/queue_tutorial_pt2.rst

 ===================

 1. Begin in your working directory from the :doc:`previous tutorial </queue_tutorial>`.
 You should have four files: ``fw_test.yaml``, ``my_qadapter.yaml``, ``my_fworker.yaml``, and ``my_launchpad.yaml``.

-   .. note:: Because we are using standard filenames for the LaunchPad and FireWorker, we will omit the ``-l`` and ``-w`` parameters when running scripts for the remainder of this tutorial.

 #.
 Let's reset our database and add a FireWork for testing::